squirrel-prover/squirrel-prover/app/README.md

 This should install `js_of_ocaml >= 5.2.0`.

-Then that you need `node` to [be installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Then you need `node` to [be installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 Finally, install `npm` dependencies by running, from the `app/` subdirectory: